 Rich natural and cultural values form the basis for the collaboration between three municipalities to develop a Unesco biosphere reserve named Storkriket.
 Biosphere reserves are model areas for sustainable develpment through testing new ideas and creating cross-sectoral collaborations.
 ARNA's vision for Storkriket is for it to become an international model area for how the cultural dimension of sustainability contributes to new thinking and innovation for a sustainable future.
 Read more about the biosphere development on its website.
 Click on "translate" in the lower right corner for English. https://storkriket.se/

 The ARNA-project Växande historia with Green Heritage Story

-Thank you for collaboration and support!
+Thank the following organizations for collaboration and support!

 Kontorshuset Lidvägen 16